• Skip to primary navigation

 Ruby red grapefruits sliced into wedges.

 It's best to plan just a bit of time when making this sorbet.
 It doesn't actually take a lot of time to make, but there is wait time.
 You have to wait for the sugar water to cool and you need to wait while the sorbet churns in the ice cream maker.
-And finally you have to wait while the sorbet sets up in the freezer.
+And finally, you have to wait while the sorbet sets up in the freezer.

 Tips for making grapefruit sorbet

-• Use fresh squeezed grapefruit juice
+• Use freshly squeezed grapefruit juice

 • Allow mixture to chill before adding to ice cream maker